After reading this guide, you will:

 Eugene - CEO at SoftOrbits, Candidate of Technical Sciences, has more than 16 years of expertise in software development, photo and multimedia applications, enhancing and transforming digital images and videos.

-Disclosure: SoftOrbits makes Batch Picture Resizer.
-We ranked every tool below on the same criteria, our own app included, and kept the honest limitations in for every pick so you can compare before you install.
+Disclosure: SoftOrbits makes Batch Picture Resizer, our top pick below.
+We ranked every tool here on the same batch-and-precision test, our own app included, and kept the honest limits in for every pick so you can compare before you install.
+If your real need is making photos bigger for print rather than smaller, our companion guide to the best photo enlargement software covers upscaling instead.

 What you will learn